studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 3. Combined conductive and sensorineural hearing loss (general)
    As a third possible general hearing impairment, the combined conductive and sensorineural hearing loss in the tone threshold audiogram shall be presented.
-   Because of the sensorineural hearing loss, the LL and KL curves decrease together.
+   Because of the sensorineural hearing loss, the AC and BC curves decrease together.
-   The additional conductive hearing loss causes a further drop of the LL curve (<<fig:tone-threshold-audiogram-sound-sensing>>).
+   The additional conductive hearing loss causes a further drop of the AC curve (<<fig:tone-threshold-audiogram-sound-sensing>>).

    <!-- prettier-ignore -->
-   ![Sound threshold audiogram in combined conductive and sensorineural hearing loss – both curves lower, but the air conduction curve (x) is even further below the bone conduction curve (\]).](./pics/06/tonschwellenaudiogramm-schallleitung-schallempfindung.svg "tonschwellenaudiogramm-schallempfindung#Sound threshold audiogram in combined conductive and sensorineural hearing loss – both curves lower, but the air conduction curve (x) is even further below the bone conduction curve (]) [@hellbrück:1993].")
+   ![Tone threshold audiogram in combined conductive and sensorineural hearing loss – both curves lower, but the air conduction curve (x) is even further below the bone conduction curve (\]).](./pics/06/tonschwellenaudiogramm-schallleitung-schallempfindung.svg "tonschwellenaudiogramm-schallempfindung#Tone threshold audiogram in combined conductive and sensorineural hearing loss – both curves lower, but the air conduction curve (x) is even further below the bone conduction curve (]) [@hellbrück:1993].")

 4. Noise-induced hearing loss
    Any exposure of the auditory system to high sound pressure levels leads to an upward shift of the hearing threshold.